 It’s difficult to pinpoint when recreational drug use triggers an outright addiction, but the physical and psychological risks of drug use are many.
-It’s important to understand what your child is most likely to encounter every day — from drug use in school to what’s distributed at social events.
+It’s important to understand the underlying causes addiction — from prescription drug abuse to an attempt to self-medicate mental illness.

 There are seven different drug types, and each has its own set of effects and risks: